djradon/public-notes/course.gamedev-patterns-ts.log.md

 ## #t.2023.01.05

 - Having a tool that can change the behavior of the game without diving too deep into the code can be a huge time saver.

+## #t.2023.01.06

+- "Note, I don’t have access to Grid instance since it’s created and encapsulated by the Game.
+But I can rely on Grid.prototype to access Grid methods without an actual instance."
+- "The Component interface requires specifying which entity the component can be attached to.
+In this case, it’s the Node entity."